danndalf/.dotfiles/README.md

 TODO
 ----

+* Finish dotpull
-* Finish dotupdate
+* Finish dotstat
-* Finish dotsync
+* Finish dotdiff

 License
 -------

-Available under the same license as Ruby.
+.dotfiles is available under the GNU GPL, version 3.
+Full details are in LICENSE.txt in this distribution.